Inventrom/bolt-api-go/README.md

 # Introduction

 This library provides easy to use interface of the Bolt Cloud APIs.
-The functions are similar in syntax to standard Arduino or Rasberry Pi functions.
+The functions are similar in syntax to standard Arduino or Raspberry Pi functions.

 # Installation